Disability In Birmingham

 To address the above challenges, Sport Birmingham is working with a range of sporting and non-sporting partners through the Birmingham Disability Sports Forum to influence and advocate a more collaborative approach to increasing the number of disabled people participating in physical activity and sport.

-The Birmingham Disability Sports Forum group consists of a range of strategic and operational partners, including National Governing Bodies of Sport (NGBs); disability user-led organisations, specialist charities, sports clubs and community organisations who share best practice in order to improve the opportunities for disabled people in physical activity and sport.
+The Birmingham Disability Sports Forum group consists of a range of strategic and operational partners, including National Governing Bodies of Sport (NGBs); sports clubs, specialist charities , disabled user-led organisations, and community groups who are passionate about opportunity for all and in sharing best practice to improve the opportunities for people with long-term health conditions or disabilities to access physical activity and sport.

 The overarching aims of the Birmingham Disability Sports Forum are to:

 - Advocate, promote and raise the profile of disability-friendly recreational activities across the city

 - Increase the number of needs-led activities so more people with a disability can take part in physical activity and sport

 - Develop existing provision and increase the quality of activity delivery by helping mainstream clubs and other organisations to become more inclusive